DO9RE/morse_synthesizer/README.md

 - Proper mapping of all characters, including punctuation and spaces.
 - Improved error handling and integration.
 - Internationalization.
+- Integration of synthesizer settings into the NVDA Voice Settings Ring (Rotor).

 ## Contributing

-All contributions, feature requests, bug reports and pull requests are welcome!
+All contributions, feature requests, bug reports, and pull requests are welcome!

 ## Credits

 Created and maintained by Richard, DO9RE.
-Special thanks to the friendly guys from my NVDA users WhatsApp group.
+Special thanks to the friendly folks from my NVDA users WhatsApp group.

 ---